The Problem With Typical Ab Workouts

 For our more advanced bottom-up abs exercise we’re going to be doing a Hanging X-Raise.

 While this is similar to a hanging knee raise, it is MUCH harder.
-For this hanging leg raise, begin with legs extended straight down and out in an X position, engage your core, bringing legs straight out in front and then up toward your torso, then return to the start.
+For this hanging leg raise, begin with legs extended straight down and out in an X position, engage your core, raise your legs straight out in front and then up toward your torso, then return to the start.

 The advantage of the Hanging X-Raise is twofold.